Alvearie/keycloak-extensions-for-fhir/README.md

 1. the issued access token via a Keycloak *User Attribute* mapper; and
 2. the token response via the *Token Response Mapper* Keycloak extension from this repository (requires Keycloak 12.x or above).

 Note: the TokenResponseMapper extension will be deprecated and removed from this repository once the built-in Keycloak *User Attribute* mapper has been updated to support this pattern.
+See https://github.com/keycloak/keycloak/pull/7773.

 #### Bill of materials
 | Component | Description |